 Fourth, Plaintiffs' analysis regarding the existence of federal law is incomplete.
-ECF No. 60 at 22-23.
+ECF No. 70 at 23.
 For instance, the opening line of Section III.B. of the United States' Response strips material language from the sentence quoted, namely: that "the presence of state-law issues may weigh in favor of [the federal court's] surrender[]" under Colorado River.
 Moses H. Cone Memorial Hosp. v.
 Mercury Constr.
 Corp., 460 U.S. 1, 26 (1983).
-It is indisputable that the State's ability to enforce its criminal code against non-member Indians who commit crimes in Oklahoma implicates state-law issues, no less than it invokes state-law interests.
+It is indisputable that the State's ability to enforce its criminal code against non-member Indians who commit crimes in Oklahoma implicates state-law issues, just as it invokes state-law interests at play in the Younger analysis.
 See supra Part I.B.